appelson/litigation_extract/README.md

 The prompt instructs the model to extract structured incident data from complaint text.
 Key design decisions:

-- **Incident definition:** A single discrete event at one location and time.
-Continuous encounters stay as one incident; clearly separate events become separate incidents.
+**Incident definition:** A single discrete event at one location and time.
+Continuous encounters are kept as one incident; clearly separate events become separate incidents.

-- **Strict extraction:** No inference or assumption.
-Empty string `""` for any field not explicitly stated in the text.
+**Strict extraction:** No inference or assumption.
+Any field not explicitly stated in the text is returned as an empty string `""`.

-- **IDs:** `plaintiff_id` and `defendant_id` are globally unique integers that increment across all incidents within a complaint, allowing harms to reference specific people by ID.
+**ID assignment:** `plaintiff_id` and `defendant_id` are globally unique integers that increment across all incidents within a complaint, allowing harms to reference specific people by ID across incidents.

-- **Harms structure:** One harms object per distinct plaintiff-defendant pairing.
-Multiple harm types within a pairing are semicolon-separated. `associated_plaintiff_ids` and `associated_defendant_ids` store the relevant IDs.
+**Harms structure:** One harms object per distinct plaintiff-defendant pairing.
+Multiple harm types within a pairing are semicolon-separated. `associated_plaintiff_ids` and `associated_defendant_ids` store the relevant integer IDs.

-- **Pre-output sketch:** The model is instructed to sketch out all parties and number them before writing any JSON, reducing ID assignment errors.
+**Pre-output sketch:** The model is instructed to enumerate all parties and assign their IDs before writing any JSON, which reduces ID assignment errors in complex multi-party complaints.

 ---